Passive Activism |

 His work, in his various roles, reflects an immersion in both Eastern philosophy and nature.

-Contemplation and listening, improvisation, instant composition, as well as the notion of offering, play a central role.
+Contemplation, listening and meditation, improvisation, instant composition, as well as the notion of offering, play a central role.

 He has curated and initialized interdisciplinary projects linking the arts and improvisation with ecological and spiritual understanding, and has facilitated workshops in the US, Latin America and Europe.